codemonger-io/cdk-qwik-bundle/api-docs/markdown/cdk-qwik-bundle.qwikhandler.md

 The Qwik app is supposed to be configured with [Qwik City AWS Adapter](https://qwik.builder.io/docs/deployments/aws-lambda/)<!-- -->.

+By default, the asset hash is computed based on the input files, and no bundling happens unless the asset hash changes.
+Files in the `dist` and `server` folders in your Qwik project, where build artifacts are usually outputted, are excluded from asset hash computation by default.
+This means changes in `dist` and `server` folders won't trigger bundling.

 ## Constructors

 |  Constructor | Modifiers | Description |